kosztkas/resume/index.md

 Cloud Architect
   - Tested and deployed a new KVM solution for our datacenter services
   - Providing thought leadership for overall AWS architecture, testing and deployment
-  - Training colleagues on the fundamentals of containerization and Kubernetes <br>
+  - Training colleagues on the fundamentals of containerization and Kubernetes
+  - Supporting Veeam Cloud Connect deals on TDA level
+  - Building a new Kubernetes product
+  - Creating short lightboard videos explaining our solutions on a high level<br>

 **_Technologies used:_** Veeam, AWS, Ansible, Kubernetes
 <br><br>